infrastrukt/linux-cheatsheet/README.md

 ### I forgot what options I need to pass to the command, what do I do?

-You can use tools like [eg](https://github.com/srsudar/eg) which provide you with common examples of using different commands.
+You can use tools like [eg](https://github.com/srsudar/eg) which provide you with common examples of using different commands

 ## Useful resources